EricHaggar/Blockchain/README.md

 The transaction file given can be used or a new one can be created.

-**Please note:** "bitcoin" needs to be the first sender in the transaction and cannot be used in any other transactions.
+**Please Note:** "bitcoin" needs to be the first sender in the transaction and cannot be used in any other transactions.
 Also, the hash code for each transaction uses the following format:

 ```
 timestamp.toString() + ":" + transaction.toString() + "." + nonce + previousHash